AdiKsOnDev/HackathonFinderBot/README.md

 ## Commands 📜

-$scan: HackathonFinderBot checks LabLabAI for new Hackathons and sends the URL's for them.
+- $scan: HackathonFinderBot checks LabLabAI for new Hackathons and sends the URL's for them.

-Stay Updated:
+## Contribute:

 If you encounter any issues while using HackathonFinderBot or have suggestions for improvements, please feel free to create an Issue and contribute to this repository.